 27. As nervous as a teenager at prom night

-Meaning: Describes someone who is anxious about a special event or important occasion, unsure about how things will turn out.
+Meaning: Describes someone anxious about a special event or important occasion, unsure about how things will turn out.

 Example Sentence: